nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `bill ic/NRIC`

 Example:
-* `bill ic/S1234567A` calculates the cost of all medication for patient with NRIC S1234567A.
+* `bill ic/S1234567A` calculates the cost of all medication for patient with NRIC number S1234567A.

 <p align="center">
     <img src="images/Bill.png" width="400" />